robhowley/s3-streaming/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# s3-streaming: handling S3 objects like regular files
+# s3-streaming: handling (big) S3 files like regular files
-Storing, retrieving and using files in S3 is a big deal so it should be easy.
+Storing, retrieving and using files in S3 is a regular activity so it should be easy.
 It should also ...
 * stream the data
 * have an api that is python file-io like
 * handle some of the desearization and compression stuff because why not